Table of Contents

 You’re not paying for traffic, brand awareness, or other benefits that don’t convert immediately.
 If an affiliate’s referrals continuously offer low-rate conversions, diversify your affiliates and shift your focus to a more successful influencer.

 4.1.3.
 High ROI.

-Affiliate marketing generates 16 percent of all online marketing.
-CJ, by Conversant’s Affiliate Customer Insights, reveals that customers spend more money purchasing an affiliate’s recommendation.
+Affiliate marketing generates 16% of all online marketing.
+By Conversant’s Affiliate Customer Insights, CJ reveals that customers spend more money purchasing an affiliate’s recommendation.
 This means these marketing campaigns drive a better quality of traffic and offer a better value than most traffic sources.